leraman/wisecondorX/README.md

 WisecondorX will call segments, but will not call 'true aberrations'.
 I believe there are too many parameters, such as tumor content
 (LQB, FFPE, ...), fetal content (NIPT), sequencing depth, number of tests, p-value cut-off, ... etc, to reliably and automatically call an aberration
 (with sWGS input, at least).
 Users can always exploit the "cbs_calls" **(\*)** and/or the "results_r" **(\*\*)** .json keys of `wisecondorX.py predict`'s
 output to program a personal solution.
+If automation is required, a simple log2-ratio cut-off on the segments output, optimized for your type of analysis, often returns the best results.

 <sup>**(\*)** Total collection of segments structured as \[chr, start index, end index, BM-score (median of bin wise z-scores of the segment), log2-ratio\]</sup>
 <sup>**(\*\*)** Total collection of bin wise log2-ratio's</sup>

 # Underlying algorithm

-To understand the underlying algorithm, I highly recommend reading [Straver et al (2014)](https://www.ncbi.nlm.nih.gov/pubmed/24170809).
+To understand the underlying algorithm, I highly recommend reading [Straver et al (2014)](https://www.ncbi.nlm.nih.gov/pubmed/24170809); and its update shortly introduced in [Huijsdens-van Amsterdam et al (2018)](https://www.nature.com/articles/gim201832.epdf).
-Some minor adaptations to this algorithm have been made, e.g. additional median centering and variance stabilization (log2) on final ratios, removal of less useful plot and Stouffer's z-score codes, addition of the X and Y chromosomes, and &mdash; last but not least &mdash;
+Some adaptations to this algorithm have been made, e.g. additional median centering and variance stabilization (log2) on final ratios, removal of less useful plot and Stouffer's z-score codes, addition of the X and Y chromosomes, inclusion of CBS and plot codes, and &mdash; last but not least &mdash;
 restrictions on within-sample referencing:

 ![Alt text](./figures/within-sample-normalization.png?raw=true "Within-sample normalization in wisecondorX")

-# Additional dependencies
+# Dependencies

-- R version 3.3 or higher
-- R packages
+- R (v3.4) packages
     - jsonlite (v1.5)
     - png (v0.1-7)
-- R Bioconductor packages
+- R Bioconductor (v3.5) packages
     - DNAcopy (v1.50.1)
+- Python (v2.7) libraries
+	- scipy (v1.0.0)
+    - scikit-learn (v0.19.1)
+    - pysam (v0.13)
+    - numpy (v1.13.3)

-And of course, other versions might work as well.
+And of course, other versions are very likely to work as well.